andrew/ultimate-awesome/README.md

 - [awesome-crypto-trading-bots](https://github.com/botcrypto-io/awesome-crypto-trading-bots) - Awesome crypto trading bots.
 - [awesome-dash](https://github.com/ucg8j/awesome-dash) - A curated list of awesome Dash (plotly) resources.
 - [awesome-developer-experience](https://github.com/workos/awesome-developer-experience) - 🤘 A curated list of DX (Developer Experience) resources.
+- [Awesome-Model-Quantization](https://github.com/Efficient-ML/Awesome-Model-Quantization) - A list of papers, docs, codes about model quantization.
+This repo is aimed to provide the info for model quantization research, we are continuously improving the project.
+Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-business-intelligence](https://github.com/thenaturalist/awesome-business-intelligence) - Actively curated list of awesome BI tools.
 PRs welcome!.
 - [tech-coops](https://github.com/hng/tech-coops) - A list of tech coops and resources concerning tech coops and worker owned cooperatives in general.
 - [awesome-mobx](https://github.com/mobxjs/awesome-mobx) - A collection of awesome things regarding MobX.